smartgeber Logo

 Long-Term Support

-Debian offers long-term support for its releases, providing security updates and bug fixes for an extended period.
-This long-term support is a crucial Debian advantage for users who need a reliable and secure system over the long haul, without the need for frequent upgrades.
+Debian offers long-term support for its releases, providing security updates and support for several years.
+This makes it an ideal choice for users who prefer a stable system without the need for frequent upgrades.
+The long-term support also ensures that you can rely on Debian for critical applications and services.

 Last updated 3 mins ago